Join us with a commitment to renew, inspire, and grow your creative practice with a Guest Teaching Artist Class!

 The Minneapolis/Saint Paul International Airport just a 15-20 minute drive away, and Textile Center is also located steps from the Prospect Park light rail stop (no car necessary)!

-Our official hotel sponsor, Hampton Inn & Suites by Hilton, is just one block from Textile Center at 2812 University Ave SE, and offers a preferred nightly rate of 15% off the room rate for Textile Center patrons (any room).
-This rate includes wifi, free hot breakfast, nightly parking, fitness center, indoor pool, and shuttle to and from Textile Center.
+Our official hotel sponsor, Hampton Inn & Suites by Hilton, is just one block from Textile Center at 2812 University Ave SE, and offers a preferred nightly rate of 5% off the best available room rate for Textile Center patrons (for any available room).
+This rate includes wifi, free hot breakfast, fitness center, indoor pool, and shuttle to and from Textile Center.
+Overnight parking is available for an additional fee.
 To receive this rate, book online here.

 Enjoy the vibrancy of the Twin Cities during your stay!
 Here are a couple of resources to help you make the most of your time here: